Kahmul/Sekiro-Save-Organizer/README.md

 # Sekiro-Save-Organizer

-Standalone Save Organizer for Sekiro based on the SpeedSouls Save Organizer
+Standalone Save Organizer for Sekiro based on the SpeedSouls Save Organizer.